esl/mq-summit-page/_tickets/3-Reg.md

 ### FEATURES

-- Live access to all talks
+- Live access to the talks on the MQ Summit agenda
-- Access to the conference app
-- Access to live Q&A sessions
 - Online networking via app
-- 3 months exclusive access to the recorded talks
+- 3 months exclusive access to the recorded talks via app
-- Access to networking and exhibitors area at the venue
 - Conference souvenir
-- Lunch and beverages
+- 2 coffee breaks, lunch and beverages
 - Drinks at the reception